hdlugas/MZsearch/paper/paper.md

 of preprocessing transformations is also critical to achieving higher accuracy in compound identification.
-However, to our knowledge, there is no tool that includes the recently-developed, high-performance entropy-based similarity measures or considers the order of the transformations, which are important for effective metabolomics studies.
+However, to our knowledge, there is no tool that includes the recently-developed, high-performance entropy-based similarity measures or considers the order of the spectrum preprocessing transformations, which are important for effective metabolomics studies.

 The developed 'MZsearch' is a command-line tool for performing spectral